notblackout/kf2-controlled-difficulty/recommended_cfg.md

 ; Leave SpawnMod=0 and tune the other settings below SpawnMod=0 ; Leave this alone
 ;
-; SAMPLE SETTINGS: HOE STARTING POINT
+; HOE STARTING-POINT SAMPLE SETTINGS
 ;
 ; Play with the following settings.
 The values below approximate ; vanilla HOE.
 Adjust as you play and see how it feels.